 8. Spring In Paris: Find The Water

 The banks of the Seine River are the place to be during the spring in Paris.
 Bring a picnic.
 Bring a bottle of wine and sit as the Parisians do with a crusty baguette and your friends.
 (Notice that the baguette came first!)
-Take a cruise down the Seine giving you a different perspective on Paris’s landmarks.
+Take a Seine River cruise giving you a different perspective on Paris’s landmarks.
 Try an evening dinner cruise timed perfectly with the Eiffel Tower glittering.

-Nuit des Musées: Saturday, May 13, 2023: This is just a great event.
+Nuit des Musées: Saturday, May 17, 2025: The Night of the Museums is a great event.
 Many museums are free and open until midnight.
-There are jazz quartets and light shows and an incredibly festive and artsy vibe.
+There are jazz quartets, light displays, and an incredibly festive and artsy vibe.
+Which of these museums will you visit?

-Saint-Germain Jazz Festival: May 10 to 17, 2023: Who doesn’t love a little jazz in the City of Light?
+Saint-Germain Jazz Festival: 2025 dates TBA Monday, May 13 to Tuesday, May 21, 2024: Who doesn’t love a little jazz in central Paris?
 Jazz is performed in cafés, churches and museums.
 Buy your tickets in advance.

-La Fête de la Musique: June 21, 2023, I’ve experienced La Fête de la Musique in Paris, Aix-en-Provence and La Réole, France.
+La Fête de la Musique: Saturday, June 21, 2025: I’ve experienced La Fête de la Musique in Paris, Aix-en-Provence and La Réole, France.
 It is a highlight of spring in Paris and springtime in France.
 On the longest day of the year, music is everywhere.
-It fills the streets, it floats out of cafés and bars and sees people dancing in the streets until all hours.
+It fills the streets, floats out of cafés and bars and sees people dancing in the streets until all hours.

+One of the best things about spring in Paris is the array of fresh fruits and vegetables at the markets.
 When the springtime produce starts to appear in the markets, I start to gawk!
-White asparagus and fresh artichokes catch my attention but the prize winner?
+White asparagus and fresh, plump artichokes catch my attention but the prize winner?
 It’s the early strawberries.
 The elongated, delicate and rather expensive sweet strawberries called “gariguettes” are a sure sign of spring in Paris.

 Visit the markets in Paris.
 Just remember not to touch the fruit and vegetables.
 Line up.
 Wait your turn and the vendor will select the produce for you.